How to type accents and symbols

-Typing accents depends on the platform you're using.
+Typing accents and symbols depends on the platform you're using.
 For more information see here: http://sites.psu.edu/symbolcodes/

 Windows